The Band Wagon: Musical numbers

 One musical number shot for the film, but dropped from the final release, was a seductive dance routine featuring Charisse performing "Two-Faced Woman".
 As with the other Charisse songs, her singing was dubbed by India Adams.
 Adams' recording of the song was reused for Torch Song (1953) for a musical number featuring Joan Crawford.
 The MGM retrospective That's Entertainment!
 III (1994) released the Charisse version to the public for the first time.
 This footage was included with the 2005 DVD release of The Band Wagon.

 Release

 In seven weeks at Radio City Music Hall in New York City, the film grossed $1,044,000, one of the higher grossing films at the theater.
-According to MGM records, the film earned distributor rentals of $2.3 million in the U.S. and Canada and $1,202,000 in other countries, resulting in a loss of $1,185,000.
+According to MGM records, the film earned distributor rentals of $2.3 million in the U.S. and Canada and $1,202,000 in other countries, resulting in a whopping loss of $1,185,000.

 Reception

 In a 1999 Guardian article about the importance of the film, Derek Desmond wrote: "But the whole point about The Band Wagon, and one which sometimes makes people underrate it, was the way everything seems to mesh so seamlessly—almost effortlessly, in fact.
 That was due to Minnelli, whose flair and imagination, admittedly aided by the huge array of MGM talent both behind and in front of the cameras, was matched by his almost perfect control."
 Pauline Kael wrote: "The Comden-Green script isn't as consistently fresh as the one they did for Singin' in the Rain but there have been few screen musicals as good as this one, starring those two great song-and-dance men Fred Astaire and Jack Buchanan."
 Leslie Halliwell lauded the film: "Simple but sophisticated musical with the bare minimum of plot, told mostly in jokes, and the maximum of music and song ...
 Level of technical accomplishment very high."
 Leonard Maltin gave it four of four stars: "Sophisticated backstage musical improves with each viewing."

 Martin Scorsese listed The Band Wagon as his favorite musical.